NFL looking at "several" protocol incidents with Titans - WHIZ News

 The Patriots are dealing with their own COVID-19 cases.
 Cornerback Stephon Gilmore, the 2019 Defensive Player of the Year, announced on social media he had tested positive and is asymptomatic.
 Quarterback Cam Newton was placed on the reserve/COVID-19 list Oct.
 3, with a defensive tackle from the practice squad added Tuesday.

 New England canceled practices Wednesday and Thursday.
-They are scheduled to host Denver on Sunday.
+The Patriots are scheduled to host Denver on Sunday.

 The NFL already postponed the Patriots’ last game a day before New England lost in Kansas City 26-10 on Monday night.
 The Chiefs host the Raiders on Sunday; Las Vegas placed defensive tackle Maurice Hurst on the reserve/COVID-19 list Tuesday.